 Oviedo is a little-explored but fantastic city close to the north coast of Spain, in the region of Asturias.
-Famous for its cider, cheese, fabada bean stew, pre-Romanesque churches and for being a good jump-off point for getting to the Picos de Europa.
+It's famous for its cider, cheese, fabada bean stew, pre-Romanesque churches, and for being a good jump-off point for getting to the Picos de Europa.

 The nearest airport to Oviedo is Asturias airport, which is mainly served by domestic flights, though there are flights to Lisbon and London.
 Santander is the next nearest airport, which has a few international flights offered by Ryanair.

-Note that there is no direct train from Salamanca, so consider going via Segovia, if you haven't already been as a day trip from Madrid.
+Note that there is no direct train from Salamanca, so consider going via Segovia, if you haven't already been on a day trip from Madrid.

 There are a few trains each day from Leon to Oviedo.
 The journey takes just over two hours.
-Prices vary - the 'regional' service costs 8 euros but others cost a lot more.
 Book train tickets from Rail Europe.

 The 125km journey from Leon to Oviedo takes about one-and-a-quarter hours by car.
 Follow the AP-66 and A-66 roads.
 Note that some of these roads are toll roads.
-You can hire a car in Spain from here: Compare Prices on Car Hire
+You can hire a car to get you there.

 From Santiago de Compostela